kashitamang/bulletin-board/README.md

 -add event listener to auth button to take user to the auth page

 🎁create auth page in HTML
-  -using forms for sign IN email input, password input, and submit button -using forms for sign UP email input, password input, and submit button -create new table in supabase and link html to supabase table *allow the user to sign up, taking them to the homepage
+  ✅using forms for sign IN email input, password input, and submit button -using forms for sign UP email input, password input, and submit button -create new table in supabase and link html to supabase table *allow the user to sign up, taking them to the homepage